This is the multi-page printable view of this section. Click here to print.

 6. Add the endor-patch remote repository to this virtual repository along with other required remote repositories.

-7. Ensure endor-patch repository is at the top of the list to prioritize it.
-Artifactory Virtual Repository
+7. Ensure endor-patch repository is at the top of the list to prioritize it if you are using auto patching.
+See the auto patching documentation for more details Artifactory Virtual Repository

 8. Click Create Virtual Repository.